 The student is also eligible to write the State Fluoroscopy Permit exam.
 Students must earn a minimum grade of “C” in all radiography courses, have met the state-mandated curriculum and clinical hours, met all clinical education competencies, and earned the Associate in Science degree to be recommended for these examinations/certifications.

 For more career information, it is highly recommended students consult the American Society of Radiologic Technologists (ASRT) at www.asrt.org.
 Look at the ASRT “career center” or “education and students” section of the website and explore careers in radiography, radiation therapy, nuclear medicine, and sonography.

-The mission of Bakersfield College Radiologic Technology Program is to promote student success by providing quality instruction for graduates to competently practice radiography at the entry level.
+The mission of Bakersfield College Associate in Science Degree Radiologic Technology Program is to promote student success by providing quality instruction for graduates to competently practice radiography at the entry level.

 (Goals 1-5; Learning Outcomes a,b,c, etc.)

 To access general information on college admission and registration, tuition and fees, refund policies, academic calendars, academic information and college grading standards, general education and graduation requirements, financial aid and other student services please consult the remainder of the Bakersfield College website.